 This comes after Instagram user House of Effie (@houseofeffie) posted screenshots of shocking DMs, which went viral on social media.
 Some of the messages date back to 2016 when Hammer was still married to Elizabeth Chambers.
 The couple separated in July 2020.

 "I need to eat your entire body.
 I need to touch every part of you, inside and out ...
 I want to bite pieces off of you," one of the messages read.

 In the screenshots, Hammer was also said to have shot a deer and ate its heart "totally raw, still warm."

-In a 2016 screenshot, Hammer allegedly said that he was on a plane fantasizing about "pulling you in to my lap off the floor with my hands wrapped around your throat..."
+In a 2016 screenshot, Hammer allegedly told a woman that he was on a plane fantasizing about "pulling you in to my lap off the floor with my hands wrapped around your throat..."

-In another, he told the unidentified woman "to come to the park" and wanted to see the "marks" he left on her from a previous meeting.
+In another, he told the unidentified woman "to come to the park" because he wanted to see the "marks" he left on her from a previous meeting.

-In the past week, an old interview where Hammer discussed his sex life has popped up again.
+In the past week, an old interview in which Hammer discussed his sex life has resurfaced again.
 "I liked the grabbing of the neck and the hair and all that.
 But then you get married and your sexual appetites change," Hammer told Playboy in 2013.
 "And I mean that for the better — it’s not like I’m suffering in any way.
 But you can’t really pull your wife’s hair."

 "It gets to a point where you say, 'I respect you too much to do these things that I kind of want to do.'"

 "S**ts getting weird," he said in the clip.